My credentials

 I have worked as a professional counsellor for about 30 years in a variety of team-based and solo settings in Victoria, including St Kilda Youth and Family Community Mental Health Centre, Deakin University Counselling Service, LaTrobe University Counselling Service, and Head of Service at Barton College Counselling Services.

 This property enjoys both privacy and quiet and I find it provides an ideal environment for short term counselling as well as long term psychotherapeutic work.
-My professional offices are segregated from the residential part of the property by a two metre block wall and have separate landscaping, pathways and parking which clearly define the ‘professional zone’ on the property.
+My professional offices are segregated from the residential part of the property by a two metre block wall and have separate landscaping, pathways and parking which clearly define the ‘professional/private zone’ on the property.

 My training and qualifications

-Because the practitioner’s own clarity, knowledge and experience is the ‘tool-of-the-trade’ in our profession, our ’skills maintenance’ does not end with initial training and supervision.
-Our professional development as psychotherapists mirrors our personal maturation in life and how we deal with our own challenges in life.
 As solo practitioners, dealing with intense and demanding issues on a daily basis, we also need a form of support to stay clear and effective in our work.
 Therefore we need regular reflection and debriefing sessions with peers, for both support and regular ‘reality checks’.
-I meet regularly with professional peers to discuss cases and share ’support’.
+I meet regularly with professional peers to discuss cases and share ‘support’.
 In addition, I recently completed three years weekly psychotherapeutic personal and ‘professional review focussed sessions’ with a senior psychotherapy professional.
-I also attend regular ongoing further training in up and coming new therapeutic methods and topical specialist areas. eg ‘Proven Trauma De-briefing Methods’, ‘Internet Addictions’.
+I also attend regular ongoing further training in up and coming new therapeutic methods and topical specialist areas. eg ‘Proven Trauma De-briefing Methods’, ‘Internet Addictions’ ‘Adult Survivors of Childhood Development Trauma’ ‘Latest Treatment Protocols for OCD Sufferers’.
+In 2016/17, I plan to embark on a two year program of supervision and training in ‘Buddhism in Psychology’ Case Studies and Practices run by Psychiatrists and Psychologists skilled in ‘Mindfulness Methodologies in Psychological Treatments’.

 Philosophy and approach

 I could speak at length here but I will be brief.
-My work is informed by my 35 years combined training and experience and the following values and assumptions:
+My work is informed by my 39 years combined training and experience and the following values and assumptions:

-- People are self-determining and self-responsible.
+1. People are self-determining and self-responsible.

-- Our attitudes can energise or sabotage ’success’, however you define it.
+3. Our attitudes can energise or sabotage ‘success’, however you define it.

-- All the above apply equally to both counsellor and client.
+4. All the above apply equally to both counsellor and client.

-- There is enormous untapped power and potential in all of us.
+5. There is enormous untapped power and potential in all of us.